 What Is Missing?

-Although I love the room, I still feel like it’s missing some pattern.
+I still feel like it’s missing some pattern and color.
 I think with neutral bedrooms this is often a struggle.
 So what am I looking for exactly?

 I would love to bring in wallpaper in for more interest and pattern.
 With the white trim all around the bottom, I feel like pattern would pop!
-Wallpaper is such a commitment, so I will likely use peel and stick unless I found something that REALLY called my name.
-I haven’t found anything the speaks to me yet but I am looking.
 The only pattern in the room comes from the rug currently.

 I am also looking for a large, oversized wide mirror for getting dressed.
 I love the curve of this giant mirror, and as many of you pointed out on my Instagram this would bring a nice contrast to the straight lines of the bed.